gatsbyjs/gatsby/docs/docs/how-to/cloud/create-site-from-repository.md

 ## Directions

-### 1. Select a git provider
+### 1. Select a Git provider

 From your Gatsby Cloud dashboard, click the **Add a Site** button.

 ![Button to add a site from the Gatsby Cloud dashboard](../../images//add-site.png)

 In the "Import from a Git repository" section, choose your Git provider and install the Gatsby Cloud app.
-For the sake of this article you'll use GitHub, however GitLab and Bitbucket are also supported.
+For the sake of this article you'll use Github, however GitLab and BitBucket are also supported.

 ![List of Git Providers](../../images/import-from-repo.png)